How To Season A Cast Iron Skillet

 By Jenny Zhang

 Does it sometimes feel like we're using unfamiliar terminology?
 What exactly does it mean to "season" a skillet?
 Why is this process significant?
-How can you go about doing it?
-Don't worry; we've got all your queries about cast iron covered in the information below.
+How do you season a cast iron skillet properly?
+Don't worry; the information below covers all your queries about cast iron.

-When we talk about "seasoning", we're referring to the layer of carbonized oil baked into the cookware surface to create a nonstick cooking surface.
-Seasoning is commonly used with cast iron and some types of carbon steel pans to enhance their performance and longevity.
+When we talk about cast iron "seasoning," we're referring to the layer of carbonized oil baked into the cookware surface to create a nonstick cooking surface.
+Seasoning is commonly used with cast iron and carbon steel pans to enhance their performance and longevity.

-When fats and oils are heated in a cast iron pan to high heat, they become molecularly bonded to the iron through a process called polymerization.
+When fats and oils are heated to very high heat in a cast iron pan, they become molecularly bonded to the iron through a process called polymerization.
 As the layers of seasoning build up, the texture is filled in, resulting in a smooth, almost glassy cooking surface.
-This is the classic black patina that we want on our cast iron skillet!
+This is the classic black patina we want on our cast iron skillet!
 The layers of carbonized oil create an easy-release cooking surface that rivals Teflon!

 This seasoning process can happen naturally through the regular use of your skillet.
 Over time, the oils and fats used in typical cooking will adhere and polymerize, resulting in a nonstick protective coating.
 However, most cast iron users would prefer not to wait for this to happen!